-There were no tree vole surveys conducted in 2017.
-No additional forest inventory work was conducted.
+There were no tree vole surveys conducted in 2019.
+Additional forest inventory field work and modeling is currently occurring with a planned completion some time in 2021.
 HRC will continue to use the habitat model to track and report Sonoma tree vole habitat by sustainability unit on a periodic basis, or as changes in inventory and stand-typing occur.